CottageLabs/jisc-publications-router/docs/using_the_gem.md

     └── .since
     ```

-  * Working directory to store the list of notifications in a pair tree of depth 2
+  * list of notifications in a pair tree of depth 2 (This is a working directory to store notifications, which can then be cleaned)

     ```
     notifications/